wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.6.1 =
+This is a bugfix release for those who use stylesheets which causes any unwanted side effects.
+Now USR comes with its own stylesheet to make sure it works like it is expected to.

 = 1.6.0 =
 This release contains the functionality which is needed to use shortcodes inside comments.
 This is disabled by default but can be changed inside the Universal Star Rating options page.
 Now you can give your visitors the oportunity to rate your posts and pages.